Ace

 Black Mini Horse Gelding ♦ DOB: 1998 ♦ Arrival: 2016

 Wise, calm, and stoic, Ace proved to be the perfect therapy pony and confidence builder for children who are uncertain if a mini (or horse) will listen to them.
-He is happy to follow any child placidly and obediently through an obstacle course or around the property, and his gentleness has melted many a heart.
+He is happy to follow any child placidly and obediently through an obstacle course or around the property, and his gentleness has melted many hearts.

-In our mini herd, he keeps the peace, tolerating the antics of young Flash and Festus, and acting kind and caring towards the girls, Gina and Lillybelle.
-One session that was meant to help children understand emotional regulation, we brought a small group of kids into the mini herd pen.
-Festus, deciding to test the emotional regulation skills of the leaders (!) escaped!
-While the leaders frantically left to find Festus, Ace quietly walked up to the herd of kids, nuzzled them, and kept them calm and occupied while the teachers went through the lengthy process of catching Festus.
-Even for us leaders, Ace is a wise, grounding force, and we are grateful for his nurtuing instincts!
+During one session that was meant to help children understand emotional regulation, we brought a small group of kids into the mini herd pen.
+Young Festus, deciding to test the emotional regulation skills of the leaders (!), escaped!
+While the leaders frantically left to find Festus, Ace quietly walked up to the herd of kids, nuzzled them, and kept them calm and occupied while the teachers went through the lengthy process of catching the wily Festus.
+Even for us leaders, Ace is a wise, grounding force, and we are grateful for his nurturing instincts!

 Angel